 This content has been automatically translated from Ukrainian.

-There are several ways to compare in Ruby.
-They are similar at first glance, but work completely differently.
+In Ruby, there are several ways to compare.
+They may seem similar at first glance, but they work quite differently.

-- Checks whether have objects with the same content.
+- Checks if the objects have the same content.

-- Often redefined in classes (String, Array, Hash) to compare meaning rather than identity.
+- Often overridden in classes (String, Array, Hash) to compare values rather than identity.

 a = "hello" b = "hello" a == b # => true a.equal?(b) # => false

-- Checks whether it's the same thing object in memory.
+- Checks if this is the same object in memory.

-- Not redefined in classes, always compares object id.
+- Not overridden in classes, always compares object ids.

 a = "hello" b = "hello" c = a a.equal?(b) # => false a.equal?(c) # => true

-Here, to understand all this work, you need to know what an object is in Ruby.
+Here, to understand all of this, you need to know what an object is in Ruby.

 eql? (strict equality check for hashes and numbers)